Orange-OpenSource/a11y-guidelines/home_EN/inputs/md/focus-cognitif.md

 This should not be mistaken for mental or psychological handicap:

-- Mental handicap, which results from an intellectual disability: a limited capacity to learn and an intellectual development significantly lower than average that is reflected in some difficulty thinking, conceptualizing, communicating, making decisions, etc.
+- **Mental handicap**, which results from an intellectual disability: a limited capacity to learn and an intellectual development significantly lower than average that is reflected in some difficulty thinking, conceptualizing, communicating, making decisions, etc.
-- Psychological handicap, which results from invalidating psychological trouble.
+- **Psychological handicap**, which results from invalidating psychological trouble.
 Like cognitive handicap, psychological handicap does not imply intellectual deficiency.
 It is characterized by alternating mental states of calm and tension, and by difficulties to acquire or express psychosocial abilities, with attention deficits and difficulties to elaborate and follow a plan of action.
 It can be translated in anguish, cognitive crises (problems with memorization, attention, organization, anticipation, adaptation to a context) and in difficulties to relate to people and in communication.

 ### Learning disabilities (“Dys”orders)